 Specialized Contact Lenses Specialized contact lenses may be a treatment when the disease progresses to where the corneal cone protrudes more and glasses or soft contact lenses no longer provide sufficient vision correction.
 Specialized contact lens options include gas permeable lenses, hybrid lenses, and scleral lenses.

-If you are experiencing symptoms of keratoconus such as eye redness, swelling, blurry or distorted vision, Normandy Optical’s corneal specialists are here for you.
+Schedule an Appointment With Our Keratoconus Specialists Near You If you are experiencing symptoms of keratoconus such as eye redness, swelling, blurry or distorted vision, Normandy Optical’s keratoconus specialists are here for you.
 Our Metro-Detroit eye doctors can evaluate your eyes, diagnose your condition, and provide high-quality keratoconus treatment.
 Contact us today!